InQizitor/Disassembler-for-Intel-8080/README.md

-Disassembler for Intel 8080 CPU
+Disassembler for Intel 8080 CPU.
 If you find any bug, let me know